Pseudomoaner/Defector/README.md

 When run with these parameters, DefectFind will output a file called 'Defects.mat'.
 This contains the locations (`posDefCents`, `negDefCents`) and orientations (`posDefOris`, `negDefOris`) of all the defects in each frame.

 #### Visualising the output
 As well as finding and measuring defects, DefectorFind.m can be used to display the results as an overlay on top of your original images.
 To do this, set the `plotting` input to true, and provide a suitable output directory location as the `outImgDir` variable.
-Images such as that shown below will then be generated and automatically saved to the chosen directory as DefectFind proceeds.
+Images such as that shown below will then be generated and automatically saved to the chosen directory as DefectorFind proceeds.

 <p align="center">
   <img src="https://raw.githubusercontent.com/Pseudomoaner/Defector/master/Images/Overlay.jpg" alt="Defect Overlay"/>